yitong91/StoryGAN/README.md

 ## Requirement:
 Python 2.7, Tensorflow 1.8.0, cv2

+## Configure File
+/code/cfg/clevr.yml is the configure file for the model.
+This file contains the setup of the dimension of the features, maximum training epoches and etc.

 ## Run
 This repository contains the code for CLEVR-SV experiment.
 In the code folder:
 ```bash